orrsella/sbt-sound/README.md

 }
 ```

 Above example curtsey of [@i-am-the-slime](https://github.com/i-am-the-slime) – it alerts when an entire build is complete (using the [sbt android-plugin](https://github.com/jberkel/android-plugin) to also install on the device).
-Project build definition code can be found [here](https://gist.github.com/i-am-the-slime/fc207e61d50e29fe2837/#comment-852708).
+Example full project definition can be found [here](https://gist.github.com/i-am-the-slime/fc207e61d50e29fe2837/#comment-852708).

 ### Stacking